 Aboitiz Equity Ventures Inc. ("AEV") is the public holding and management company of the Aboitiz Group, one of the largest conglomerates in the Philippines.
-As of May 15, 2025, the following entities own at least five per centum (5%) or more of AEV:
+As of March 24, 2025, the following entities own at least five per centum (5%) or more of AEV:

-Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Own and Relationsh with Record Owner Citizenship (Record and/ or Percentage of Ownership Common Aboitiz & Company, Inc. Aboitiz Corporate Center, Gov. Manuel A. Cuenco Avenue, Kasambagan, Cebu City (Stockholder) Aboitiz Company, Inc. & Filipino 2,735,600,915 (Record and Beneficial) 48.04%
+Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship Percentage of Ownership Common Aboitiz & Company, Inc. Aboitiz Corporate Center, Gov. Manuel A. Cuenco Avenue, Kasambagan, Cebu City (Stockholder) Aboitiz & Company, Inc. Filipino 2,735,600,915 (Record and Beneficial) 48.04% Common 2.
+PCD Nominee Corporation (Filipino) PCD participants acting for Filipino 1,145,905,022 (Record) 20.12%

-19 AEV is the parent company of AboitizPower.
+18 AEV is the parent company of AboitizPower.

-20 Mr. Sabin M. Aboitiz, President and Chief Executive Officer of AEV, will vote for the shares of AEV in AboitizPower in accordance with the directive of the AEV Board of Directors.
+19 Mr. Sabin M. Aboitiz, President and Chief Executive Officer of AEV, will vote for the shares of AEV in AboitizPower in accordance with the directive of the AEV Board of Directors.

-21 Messrs.
+20 Messrs.
 Ng Kheng Leong or Mitsuhiro Kojima, Authorized Representatives of JERA Asia, will vote for the shares of JERA Asia in AboitizPower in accordance with the directive of JERA Asia's Board of Directors.

-22 PCD Nominee Corporation is not related to the Company.
+21 PCD Nominee Corporation is not related to the Company.
 The beneficial owners of the shares held through a PCD participant are the beneficial owners thereof to the extent of the number of shares registered under the respective accounts with the PCD participant.

-23 Each beneficial owner of shares, through a PCD participant, is the beneficial owner of such number of shares he owns in his account with the PCD participant.
+22 Each beneficial owner of shares, through a PCD participant, is the beneficial owner of such number of shares he owns in his account with the PCD participant.
 AboitizPower has no record relating to the power to decide how the shares held by PCD are to be voted.
-None of the beneficial owners under a PCD participant own more than 5% of the Company's common shares, as of May 15, 2025.
+None of the beneficial owners under a PCD participant own more than 5% of the Company's common shares, as of March 24, 2025.

-Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Record and/ or Beneficial) Percentage of Ownership Common PCD Nominee Corporation (Filipino) 29 th Floor, BDO Equitable Tower, Paseo de Roxas, Makati City, Metro Manila (Stockholder) PCD participants acting for themselves or for their customers Filipino 1,145,515,603 (Record) 20.12% Common 3.
+Title of Class of Shares Name and Address of Stockholder and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares and Nature of Ownership (Record and/ or Beneficial) Percentage of Ownership 29 th Floor, BDO Equitable Tower, Paseo de Roxas, Makati City, Metro Manila (Stockholder) themselves or for their customers Common 3.
 Ramon Aboitiz Foundation, Inc. 35 Lopez Jaena Street, Cebu City (Stockholder) Ramon Aboitiz Foundation, Inc. Filipino 426,804,093 (Record and Beneficial) 7.49%

-Security Ownership of Management as of May 15, 2025 (Record and Beneficial)
+Security Ownership of Management as of March 26, 2025 (Record and Beneficial)